Leamington and Warwick Tramways

 Uniforms

-Although photographs of the early horse-tram era (1881 to 1890) appear not to have survived, those from later years (1898 to 1905) clearly show staff wearing informal attire: trousers, jacket, shirt and tie, along with the fashionable headgear of the day, either the bowler hat or the flat cap.
+Although photographs of the early horse-tram era (1881 to 1890) appear not to have survived, those from later years (1898 to 1905) clearly show staff wearing informal attire: trousers, jackets, shirts and ties, along with the fashionable headgear of the day, either the bowler hat or the flat cap.
 No badges or licences were worn.

-For the inauguration of services, staff wore informal attire, possibly because the uniforms were late arriving; it is currently unclear when they were eventually issued, but this was probably not too long after services commenced.
-The uniforms comprised double-breasted 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom, and presumably of the standard BETCo pattern — see link) and upright collars; the latter bore an employee number on the bearer's left-hand side (in individual brass numerals) and system initials — 'L & W T' (in individual brass letters) — on the right-hand side.
-Caps were military in style with a glossy peak and tensioned crown (top); they bore the standard BETCo 'Magnet and Wheel' cap badge in brass, above an employee number (in individual brass numerals).
+For the inauguration of services, staff wore informal attire, possibly because the uniforms were late arriving; it is currently unclear when they were eventually issued, but it was probably not too long after services commenced.
+The uniforms comprised double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom, and presumably of the standard BETCo pattern — see link) and stand-up collars; the latter bore an employee number on the bearer's left-hand side (in individual brass numerals) and system initials — 'L & W T' (in individual brass letters) — on the right-hand side.
+The tensioned-crown peaked caps bore the standard BETCo 'Magnet and Wheel' badge in brass, above an employee number (in individual brass numerals).

-Close-up photographs of staff taken after the Balfour Beatty take-over of 1912 are sparse indeed, save for a staff photo that was probably taken on the last day of operation.
-By this time, conductors were issued with single-breasted jackets with five buttons (very probably plain with a scalloped rim), two breast pockets (with button closures) upright collars and epaulettes (with button fastenings); neither the collars nor the epaulettes appear to have borne any insignia.
-Motormen on the other hand were issued with double-breasted jackets with two rows of three buttons and lapels; again, the latter bore no insignia.
+Close-up photographs of staff taken after the Balfour Beatty take-over of 1912 are sparse indeed.
+By the end of operation, conductors were being issued with single-breasted jackets with five buttons (very probably plain with a scalloped rim), two breast pockets (with button closures) stand-up collars and epaulettes (with button fastenings); neither the collars nor the epaulettes appear to have borne any insignia.
+Motormen on the other hand were issued with double-breasted jackets with three pairs of buttons and lapels; again, the latter bore no insignia.
 Given the paucity of photographic evidence, it is entirely possible that a different style of uniform was worn prior to the mid-1920s.

-Although photographs of inspectors taken in the BETCo-era have not survived, in all likelihood they wore the standard BETCo garb for this grade, namely: single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and upright collars, the jacket and any pockets being edged in a finer material than the main body.
-The collars would probably have borne the grade — Inspector — in embroidered script lettering.
-Caps were probably military in style, and would also have borne an embroidered grade badge (on a hat band), along with the standard brass BETCo 'Magnet and Wheel' badge.
+Although photographs of inspectors taken in the BETCo-era have not survived, in all likelihood they wore the standard BETCo garb for this grade, namely: single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and stand-up collars, the jacket and any pockets being edged in a finer material than the main body.
+The collars would probably have borne the grade — 'Inspector' — in embroidered script lettering.
+Caps were probably of the tensioned-crown type, and would also have borne an embroidered grade badge (on a hat band), along with the standard brass BETCo 'Magnet and Wheel' badge.

 During the Balfour Beatty era, very similar uniforms were worn, but with four pockets (two breast and two waist level).